 Create a project roadmap with project tasks and milestones

-Creating a project roadmap is one of the more important project management steps, crucial for organizing your team and keeping work on track.
+Creating a project roadmap is one of the more important project management life cycle steps, crucial for organizing your team and keeping work on track.
 A project roadmap outlines all of the start and end dates of every major project task (plus any big milestones you’re working towards).

 Pro Tip: Use our roadmap maker to create professional, engaging roadmaps.